Mindyratcliff/templateengine/README.md

 ## Installation
 The user will need to have Node.js installed along with the Inquirier module.
+Be sure to npm i to install all dependencies!

 ## Credits
 References were made to www.nodejs.com and www.npmjs.com